 The Church is not immune to the economic changes in society and we have to give serious consideration to the financial situation of the parish of St Laurence here in Lanzarote.
 Most of our income comes from week on week giving through collections taken at services, together with the contributions of those who give on a regular basis and those who are willing to Gift-Aid their giving.
-We are not supported financially by any outside organisation.
+We are not supported financially by the Diocese or any outside organisation.

-None of our income comes from Diocesan sources.
 On the contrary, we have to contribute to the running costs of the Diocese, and we have to be self-sufficient as a parish.
 Unlike clergy in the UK whose stipends are paid from Central Church Funds, the Chaplain’s stipend and other expenses have to be paid from our own resources.

 Over recent years, we have sometimes managed to break about even on income and expenditure; other times we have ended with a deficit which eats into our capital reserves: precious reserves needed both for future contingencies and for the development of our ministry on this island.

 In past reviews of our mission, the Church Council has identified the need to broaden the future ministry of St Laurence in the four priority areas of youth, welcome, lay leadership and a full-time chaplain.
 If you would like to help us ensure a forward looking and financially viable Church now and for the future, please see our Gift Aid page for more details of this scheme and of other means of regular giving.